 Twenty years ago, after recording a lot of music on cassette tape, I started thinking the ability to overdub the odd vocal harmony or a bit of percussion might be fun.
 Dustin — the mysterious vanishing piano teacher of yore — told me I ought to get myself a Tascam Portastudio.
 I went to Long & McQuade with Johnny Smith to ask if I could rent or buy one of those things and the salesperson said, “Pfffft.
 You don’t want another tape recorder.
 Digital recording is where it’s at now!
 You want one of these!”
 He showed us a Roland VS-880 and talked us into taking it home.

 I didn’t know where to begin with such a complicated piece of equipment, but I got a kick out of playing with the built-in effects, making myself sound like Barry White or a slick radio DJ.
 I had to order the CD burner through some strange back channel.
 It took forever to show up, and it was ridiculously expensive.
 I remember it being somewhere in the neighbourhood of a thousand bucks.
 When I finally got it after months of waiting, I learned it wasn’t even compatible with the VS-880.
 I needed the next step up — a VS-880 EX.

 I still remember the name of the guy who sold me the CD burner and assured me it would work with my specific mixer.
 Fred Carver.
 That name will never leave my brain.

 I traded in the VS-880 for an 880 EX.
 By now I had a few dynamic mics, a few good keyboards, a crummy acoustic guitar, and a crummy electric guitar.
 I was in heaven.
 I thought I had the world at my fingertips.
 That mixer was a great friend to have as I slowly learned about digital recording through trial and error.
-Within a year or two I was recording things that were actually starting to sound pretty good.
+Within about half a year I was recording things that were actually starting to sound pretty good.